olywoolsey/Notes/Semester2/COLO1070-Imaging/Section 4 - Image Capture Mediums.md

 - The final bleach/fix stage removes both positive and negative silver images leaving only the positive layered dye images
 -  It is the grains of silver initially unexposed that act as the template for the production of the positive dye image that ultimately forms the final image
 - As the larger AgX grains are the most sensitive to the incoming light, it follows that these will be the first to be exposed
-- Thus the unexposed grains will be the finer grains It is these that form the template for the final dye image
+- Thus the unexposed grains will be the finer grains - It is these that form the template for the final dye image
 - Transparency film has limited exposure latitude meaning that only half an f-stop can mean the difference between a successful image and an ordinary image
 - Transparency film is also sensitive to the vagaries of light and often requires added filtration